 So, what kinds of companies are driving impact alignment?
-To bring the index methodology to life, consider some examples of companies that passed the rigorous ESG and revenue-based screens to merit index inclusion at index launch in the first quarter of 2023.
+To bring the index methodology to life, consider some examples of companies that passed the rigorous ESG and revenue-based screens to merit index inclusion.

 Companies with Sustainable Activities Involvement

 Icade is a real estate business based in France involved in the healthcare-related property.
 In addition to its involvement in healthcare, the company has meaningfully reduced the carbon emissions of its properties; all of its large healthcare properties have achieved an environmental certification of "very good" or higher; and all of its business parks are deemed to have a positive impact on biodiversity.
 The company's revenues are aligned with a number of SDGs, including 3, Good Health and Wellbeing, 7, Affordable and Clean Energy, and 6, Clean Water and Sanitation.